cfug/dio/README.md

   /// Request data, can be any type.
   T data;

-  /// If the `path` starts with "http(s)", the `baseURL` will be ignored, otherwise,
+  /// If the `path` starts with 'http(s)', the `baseURL` will be ignored, otherwise,
   /// it will be combined and then resolved with the baseUrl.
-  String path="";
+  String path='';

   /// The request Content-Type.
-The default value is "application/json; charset=utf-8".
+The default value is 'application/json; charset=utf-8'.
-  /// If you want to encode request body with "application/x-www-form-urlencoded",
+  /// If you want to encode request body with 'application/x-www-form-urlencoded',
   /// you can set [Headers.formUrlEncodedContentType], and [Dio]
   /// will automatically encode the request body.
   String contentType;